moechofe/lowresrmx/asset.dev/manual.md

 - an array of number: `my_num_array()`
 - an array of string: `my_str_array$()`

 An empty list of `parameters` is not valid.
-Simply remove the parenthesis `()`.
+Simply remove the parentheses `()`.

-Proceduces are isolated small program that can be executed using the [`CALL` command](#CALL).
-Isolated because the [variables declared inside are local](#local-and-global-scope).
+Procedures are isolated small programs that can be executed using the `CALL` command.
+They are isolated because [variables declared inside are local](#local-and-global-scope).

-> Body of sub-routines are only executed throughout the [`CALL` command](#CALL), so, it is safe to place them at the beginning of the program.
+> Body of sub-routines are only executed through the `CALL` command, so it is safe to place them at the beginning of the program.

-Real example, a game where player need to enter a sequence of digits and computer try to prevent it:
+Real example, a game where the player needs to enter a sequence of digits while the computer tries to prevent it:

     'perturb player input
     sub perturb